borislevant/borislevant/README.md

 - <a href="https://github.com/borislevant/algorithms">Algorithms</a> - Algorithms course introducing fundamental algorithmic techniques and essential graph algorithms.
 Core topics include greedy methods, divide-and-conquer strategies, and dynamic programming.
 In addition, the course covers the foundations of graph theory and algorithms, such as breadth-first search (BFS), depth-first search (DFS), shortest paths (Dijkstra and Bellman-Ford), and minimum spanning trees (Kruskal and Prim).
 Together, these topics provide students with a solid understanding of classical algorithm design and analysis
 - <a href="https://github.com/borislevant/algorithms">Algorithms-2</a> - Advanced topics in Algorithms
 - <a href="https://github.com/borislevant/python4ml">Python for Machine Learning</a> - A collection of Python-based Jupyter notebooks designed to support my Machine Learning courses at various colleges.
 The notebooks cover a broad range of topics — starting from the fundamentals of NumPy, Matplotlib, and Pandas, and progressing through core concepts of regression, classification, and essential machine learning principles
+- <a href="https://github.com/borislevant/python4cv">Python for Machine Computer Vision (CV)</a> - A collection of Python-based Jupyter notebooks designed to support my Computer Vision courses at various colleges

 ## Projects